Nariod/RustPacker/README.md

 # Current state
 WIP, not functional for now.

+## Are you a Rust developer?
+If you have some experience with Rust, you're more than welcome to help !
+You can help by:
+- Contributing to the project
+- Reviewing the Rust code
+- Opening issue to discuss Rust code
+- Contacting me on Discord for a more in depth review (nariod#4621)

 ## Todo
 - [X] Port createThread Rust template
 - [X] Port CreateRemoteThread Rust template